 Since 2009, The Center for Sexual Pleasure and Health has been home to an interdisciplinary team, ensuring that our work addresses the physical, emotional, and mental needs that arise within the complex intersections of health and pleasure.
 Our team includes staff, our Board of Directors, interns, volunteers, consultants, and contributors.

 Erin started her career as a sexuality educator at age 4 when she learned about reproductive processes and shared the information with her (appropriately distressed) best friend.
-After a brief stint focused on becoming a fact checker for Dennis Publications, Erin started to pursue work in the disability services field.
+After a brief stint focused on becoming a fact-checker for Dennis Publications, Erin started to pursue work in the disability services field.
 It was through working with people with intellectual and developmental disabilities at the MA Department of Developmental Services, that Erin met her mentor, Pat Carney, and found her passion to provide accessible, comprehensive sexuality education to people of all capacities.
 Throughout the course of her B.A. from UMASS and M.Ed. at Widener University, Erin has spent much of her time learning all the sex and disability things including; capacity to consent, developmentally considerate educational methods, adaptive sexuality, and the importance of ongoing sexual education through the lifespan.
-Erin is a major academic nerd and reads about theory and writes lesson plans for fun.
-In her spare time, she is a cat mom, crafter, and hip hop fiend.
+Erin is a major nerd, reading about social/sexual development theory, writing lesson plans, and investigating the nuances of lube composition for fun.
+In her spare time, she is a cat mom, crafter, and political TV junkie.